madmaw/glr/README.md

 ### Installers

-Installers are just functions that create (or somethings enhance) things based on the parameters provided.
+Installers are just functions that create (or sometimes enhance) things based on the parameters provided.
 An example of an installer could be

 ```
 type Greeter = {